Enhanced Casimir effect for doped graphene

-It is hard to expect that in real graphene samples may reach the value (\ref{1halve}) of the Casimir interaction.
-This being said, our numerical analysis show that at distances about $100$--$300$ nanometers the Casimir effect between a perfect metal plate and doped graphene is highly enhanced even for relatively moderate values of the chemical potential.
-On Fig.~\ref{fig} we compare the behavior of the ratios of the energy, force and the force gradient at given values of the chemical potential to the corresponding values for pristine graphene, as functions of distance.
-For $\mu=0.1$eV the interaction force for the case of doped graphene is only $10$\% higher the in the case of pristine graphene.
-However, already for $\mu=0.5$eV their ratio has a maximum of $32$\% at approximately $70$nm, and for $\mu=0.8$eV the force between a doped graphene layer and an ideal metal is almost $60$\% higher then for a pristine one.
+Our numerical analysis show that at distances about $100$--$300$ nanometers the Casimir effect between a perfect metal plate and doped graphene is highly enhanced even for relatively moderate values of the chemical potential.
+On Fig.~\ref{fig} we compare the behavior of the ratios of the energy, pressure and the pressure gradient at given values of the chemical potential to the corresponding values for pristine graphene, as functions of distance.
+For $\mu=0.1$eV, the interaction force for the case of doped graphene is only $3.5$\% higher then in the case of pristine graphene.
+However, already for $\mu=0.5$eV their ratio has a maximum of $32$\% at approximately $70$nm, and for $\mu=0.8$eV the force between a doped graphene layer and an ideal metal is almost $60$\% higher then that for a pristine one.
 All our simulations are performed at $T=300$K and $m=0$.

 One further notices, that the effect is more pronounced the more derivatives we calculate of the energy.
-Thus, the ratio of the energy at $\mu=0.8$eV to its pristine value is $1.52$ at maximum, for force it is $1.54$ and for gradient it reaches $1.56$.
-Moreover, at larger distances ($400$--$1000$ nm) the enhancement effect for the gradient diminishes much slower then for the energy, which suggests gradient force experiments as best candidate for observing the effect.
-The good concordance between the force gradient measurements \cite{graCas-exp} and theoretical considerations presented in \cite{graCas-compar} shows that the graphene samples used \cite{graCas-exp} were rather pristine.
+Thus, the ratio of the energy at $\mu=0.8$eV to its pristine value is $1.52$ at maximum, for the force ${\cal F}$ it is $1.54$ and for the gradient $ {\cal G}$ it reaches $1.56$.
+Moreover, at larger distances ($400$--$1000$ nm), the enhancement effect for the gradient diminishes much slower then that for the energy, which suggests preference for gradient force experiments.

 Reaching the values of the chemical potential of $0.8$eV and higher might be a challenging task and would require preparation of special samples.
-Without special treatment, the chemical potential in epitaxial graphene layers stays low up to the level of $0.3$--$0.4$~eV or smaller, \cite{coletti10,riedl10}.
-However, the Fermi energy shifts of order $0.8$ eV are achievable in epitaxial single layer graphene, for instance, due to molecular doping, \cite{Zhou08}.
+Without special treatment, the chemical potential in epitaxial graphene layers stays low up to the level of $0.3$--$0.4$~eV or smaller \cite{coletti10,riedl10}.
+However, the Fermi energy shifts of order $0.8$ eV are achievable in epitaxial single layer graphene due to molecular doping \cite{Zhou08}.
+Under certain circumstances, doping may lead to considerable inhomogeneities in the charge distribution, see e.g. \cite{inhomo}, that may give rise to additional forces in the Casimir experiments.
+Due to the strong charge density dependence on the nature of acceptor/donor mechanism, these forces should be treated individually for each particular experiment.

+The distance dependence of the Casimir energy for doped graphene will be altered as compared to the pristine one as it is usual when an additional dimensionfull parameter is introduced.
+However, its detailed study is beyond the scope of the present letter.